Hamilton County Indiana assistance programs.

 Energy saving home improvements

-Also note that two new programs have recently been instituted to further assist Weatherization efforts and help people save money.
+There are also other local Hamilton County Indiana resources that can further assist Weatherization efforts and help people save money.
 The Owner Occupied Program allows extra dollars to be spent to bring a home up to code as well as make the home more energy efficient.
 Also, the City of Indianapolis is sponsoring a program for lead abatement.

 Financial assistance programs for bills, rent, and other expenses